MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 ```

 ### -IssueWarningQuota
-The IssueWarningQuota parameter specifies the warning threshold for the size of mailboxes that are created or enabled using the mailbox plan.
+The IssueWarningQuota parameter specifies the warning threshold for the size of the mailboxes that are created or enabled using the mailbox plan.
 If the mailbox reaches or exceeds this size, the user receives a descriptive warning message.

 A valid value is a number up to 1.999999999 terabytes (2199023254528 bytes) or the value unlimited.
 When you enter a number, you can qualify it with one of the following units: